florencejt/fusilli/docs/auto_examples/plot_two_models_traintest.rst

 9. Saving the metrics of the two models
 -----------------------------------------
-We can also get the metrics of the two models into a Pandas DataFrame using the :func:`~fusionlibrary.eval.Plotter.get_performance_df` function.
+We can also get the metrics of the two models into a Pandas DataFrame using the :func:`~fusilli.eval.Plotter.get_performance_df` function.

 ..
 GENERATED FROM PYTHON SOURCE LINES 205-207